chiragkyal/ansible-runner-http/README.md

-# Ansible Runner HTTP Plugin Example
+# Ansible Runner HTTP Plugin Examples

-This guide will walk you through everything you need to know about using Ansible Runner with the HTTP plugin.
+This guide will walk you through everything you need to know about using Ansible Runner with the HTTP plugin, including support for both HTTP and Unix socket endpoints.

 ## Quick Start